CartoDB/academy/_app/_academy-lite/02-map-baltimores-economic-info.md

 <iframe width="100%" height="520" frameborder="0" src="https://team.cartodb.com/u/eschbacher/editor/2ebfd01c-1d2f-11e6-85b7-0e31c9be1b51/embed" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>

-In this Academy Lite lesson, we will learn how to create a map of economic data for the City of Baltimore in a small number of steps.
+In this Academy Lite lesson, we will learn how to create a map of economic data for the City of Baltimore in a small number of steps by using CartoDB's [Data Observatory](http://cartodb.com/data/).
 If you want to go the extra mile and create a dashboard like above, checkout [DeepInsights.js](https://github.com/CartoDB/deep-insights.js).

 ### Get our boundaries